discoveryjs/jora/docs/articles/methods-builtin.md

 The same as `String#split()` in JavaScript. `pattern` may be a string or regex.

-## sum(getter)
+## sum(getter, formula)

 Computes the sum of the values in an array.
 It returns `undefined` for non-array values and empty arrays.
-The method ignores `undefined` values returned by the getter function (default getter function is `=> $`, which returns the value itself), all other values are converted to a number and used in the summation, including `NaN` and ±`Infinity`.
+The method uses the same numbers as [`numbers()`](#numbersgetter-formula) method with the same `getter` and `formula` parameters returns.
 The method employs the [Kahan–Babuška summation algorithm](https://en.wikipedia.org/wiki/Kahan_summation_algorithm) to minimize numerical errors in the result.

 ```jora
 [].sum()